-More than one quarter of the participants in Temporary Release Programs are drug offenders.
+More than one quarter of the participants in Temporary Release programs are drug offenders.
 This accounts for most of the removals, abscondences, and arrests of the Temporary Release program.
 Inmates are regularly tested for drug, alcohol, and intoxicant use, which allows DOCCS to identify violators as soon as possible and initiate intervention and therapy for these individuals so that their eventual return to the community can be positive.

-Of the 776 participants in continuous Temporary Release programs in 2014, there were 115 removed from the program.
-Of these, 13 were disciplinary, 49 programmatic violations, 39 were drug related removals, 2 were criminal arrests, 5 were contraband items, 6 were eligibility issues (warrant and medical) and 1 inmate absconded.
+Of the 791 participants in continuous Temporary Release programs in 2015, there were 79 removed from the program.
+Of these, 10 were disciplinary, 31 programmatic violations, 26 were drug related removals, 4 were contraband items, 5 were eligibility issues (warrants and medical), and 3 inmates absconded.

-In 1994, the Relapse program was initiated to allow inmates in Work Release that tested positive for drug/alcohol/intoxicant use to waive a disciplinary hearing and agree to participate in a minimum 60 day Relapse program at designated Work Release and general confinement facilities.
+In 1994, the Relapse program was initiated to allow inmates in Temporary Release that tested positive for drug/alcohol/intoxicant use to waive a disciplinary hearing and agree to participate in a minimum 60 day Relapse program at designated Work Release and general confinement facilities.
 Inmates return to active full-time Temporary Release participation, after successful completion of the Relapse Program.

-In 2014, 28 inmates were provided the opportunity for the Relapse program so they could return to full participation in the continuous Temporary Release program.
-At the end of 2014, there were 6 inmates who continued to participate in Relapse and 22 returned to Work Release.
-Subsequently, of the 22 that returned, 5 were released to Community Supervision, 7 were removed from Work Release due to technical violations, and 10 remained in Work Release.
+In 2015, 29 inmates were provided the opportunity for the Relapse program so they could return to full participation in the continuous Temporary Release program.
+At the end of 2015, 2 remained in Relapse and 27 returned to Temporary Release status.
+Subsequently, of the 27 that returned, 6 were released to Community Supervision, 4 were removed from Work Release due to technical violations, and 17 remained in Work Release.